 Burlington Slates from Ulverston are still being quarried and are produced as both standard sizes and in random widths and lengths, commonly known as Random Slating, being laid in varying lengths in graduated diminishing courses up the roof slope.
 This style of slating requires a lot of skill by the Slater in sorting, grading then laying slates being delivered to site by tonnage rather than by count.
 Also from Cumbria are the well-known Westmorland Green Slates which are still quarried

-Swithland slate (a Leicestershire slate no longer quarried) but still in demand from reclamation, being laid as Random Slating courses, mainly restricted to Leicestershire.
+Swithland slate is a Leicestershire slate that although no longer quarried is still in demand from reclamation, being laid as Random Slating courses.
+Its use is mainly restricted to Leicestershire.

 In Cornwall slates are still quarried at the Delabole Quarries near Camelford.

 Scottish slates are again mainly obtained from reclamation and tend to be smaller in size and random sizes.
 Although there are quarries in various parts of Scotland, the most popular come from the Firth of Lom on the west coast and are commonly called Ballachulish Slates.